ivanvmoreno/dataset-translator/README.md

   - Saves translated subsets as `<subset>-<lang>` and can merge them into a unified dataset.
 - **☁️ Hub Uploads**
   - Optionally push translated HF datasets to the Hugging Face Hub.
+- **⏱️ Rate Limiting**
+  - Limit requests per second and characters per second, token limiting available on LLM-based providers.
 - **🌐 Proxy Support**
   - Supports HTTP/HTTPS proxies for network requests.

 ## ✋ Important Notes and Limitations

 - This project is not affiliated with Google.
-- This project supports two backends: the unofficial web API via [py-googletrans](https://github.com/ssut/py-googletrans#how-does-this-library-work) and the official Google Cloud Translation API.
-The CLI is designed for feature parity across both.
+- This project ships with several providers, including the unofficial web API via [py-googletrans](https://github.com/ssut/py-googletrans#how-does-this-library-work), the official Google Cloud Translation API, Alibaba Cloud Model Studio (Qwen-MT), and Yandex Cloud Translate.
-- To use Google Cloud Translation API, pass `--use-cloud-api` and ensure the Cloud Translation API is enabled for your project and credentials.
+- To use Google Cloud Translation API, pass `--provider google_cloud` and ensure the Cloud Translation API is enabled for your project and credentials.
 - Maximum length per text is `15,000` characters for the unofficial Google Translate backend.
 - When using the unofficial backend, your IP may be at risk of being blocked by Google if you abuse the service.
 Use responsibly (or consider using a proxy; see `--proxy` option).